mas-bandwidth/netcode/STANDARD.md

     [encrypted packet data] (variable length according to packet type) [encrypted packet hmac] (16 bytes)

 The prefix byte encodes both the packet type and the number of bytes in the variable length sequence number.
 The low 4 bits of the prefix byte contain the packet type.
-The high 4 bits contain the length of the sequence number in bytes in the range [1,8].
+The high 4 bits contain the number of bytes for the sequence number in the range [1,8].

 The sequence number is encoded by omitting high zero bytes, so for example, a sequence number of 1000 in hex is 0x3E8, and requires only three bytes to send its value.
-Therefore the high 4 bits of the prefix byte would be 3 and the variable length sequence data written to the packet is:
+Therefore the high 4 bits of the prefix byte are 3 and the sequence data written to the packet after is:

-    0x3,0xE,0x8
+    0x8, 0xE, 0x3       // sequence bytes are reversed for ease of implementation

 Encryption of the connect token private data is performed using libsodium AEAD primitive *crypto_aead_chacha20poly1305_encrypt* using the following binary data as the _associated data_: